 Where Can I Get More Information About Divorce In Florida?

-For short answers to many questions frequently asked about divorce, you may visit our video page for short answers to many other questions frequently asked about divorce.
+For short answers to many questions frequently asked about divorce, you may visit Christine’s videos for short answers to many other questions frequently asked about divorce.
 While there are many other online resources, it is best to consult with an experienced family law attorney for answers specific to your unique circumstances.
-Call Christine Sue Cook, LLC, at 850-972-1738 to schedule an appointment with an experienced, caring divorce attorney.
-You may also contact the firm online through this website.